annaoj/EventTrackerProject/README.md

 ## Overview
 ExpenseTracker - application which allows users to keep track of information over their expenses by creating, updating, deleting and getting information about it.

-## Front end - Angular Material UI
+## Front end - Angular Material UI and ChartJs
 This application uses Angular 7 and Angular Material UI libraries.
+ChartJs is used to disply graphs

 ### RxJS is used for making http requests
 The HttpClient from Angular makes use of rxjs with its http calls by returning an Observable<> object as a response.
 Observables wrap the standard XMLHttpRequests and allow us to manipulate the response in useful ways.